curi0sity-sys/mattijs.id/README.md

   <li>Home media server: I need a plexamp setup with redis or dragonfly cache behind it.
 So music is loaded instantly into memory.
 Or the fasted in memory cache available with its settings to about 120GB.</li> #later
   <li>Zerosec.nl (own company in a bit)</li> # later
 </ul>

+ ## Final step:
+ A Designer to make it a unified whole.
+CV, Blog and compiler.